justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

   - music
 ---

 This episode is about a club called The Funktion that ran for two years in the mid 90s in Cape Town.
-It is the story of the music we played there at our residency on Friday nights.
+It is the story of the music I played there at our residency on Friday nights.
 But more importantly it is also a tribute to and remembrance of Matthew Buck who we unfortunately lost in 2019.
 Matt was co-founder of the Funktion and the heart of its music.
 This show is dedicated to him.

 ## Track list and transcript